 Black box data can aid serious injury car and commercial vehicle accident investigations.
+Accident reconstruction experts use this data to help prove your case.

-Better, the information available can cut off some claims and defenses, making it easier to prove your case.
+Better, the information available can cut off some defense claims and defenses, making it easier to prove your case.

 Before “black boxes” or computers in many popular models of passenger cars, the speed and braking of the vehicles were determined by accident reconstruction experts who gathered facts related to the accident to come up with an opinion as to the speed of the cars.